giellalt/dict-sms-mul/00readme.txt

 01 - this is a list of sme entries with multiple translations collected by Kimberly Mäkäräinen (http://www.uta.fi/~km56049/same/skolt/koltansaame.html).

-02 - a 99-word list from the current smsoahpa; this word list with multiple translations, taken from the 100-Swadesh-list, was originally collected by Michael Rießler.
+02 - a 99-word list imported from the current smsoahpa; this word list with multiple translations, taken from the 100-Swadesh-list, was originally collected by Michael Rießler.

 03 - word list from teaching materials under development by the Project "Skolt Saami Culture across Borders" (building on an already existing Finnish version, which is extended with Russian [Eino Koponen] and Norwegian [Michael Rießler] translations); each lesson of this materials gets its own attribute ("phon" is from the phonological explanations and exercises, "dict" is from the word list)

 04 - entries added manually by Michael Rießler; these are mostly from field- or other notes and will serve to test the most appropriate structure for the "common" dictionary database

+05 - a 226-word list with Sami cognates, etymologies and English/Finnish translations imported from the BEDLAN project (http://kielievoluutio.uta.fi) with which Michael Rießler collaborates.
+The list was originally created by Jyri Lehtinen.
+It includes the 207 meanings from the different Swadesh lists along with further 19 meanings from the so-called Leipzig-Jakarta list (see http://wold.livingsources.org/).
+Obs!
+Note that the Sami translations might be somewhat inprecise and have to be checked carefully because the original wordlist is about cognates rather than translations.

 =====
 TODO